 Medieval - Castles, Cathedrals, Peasant life, Inventions.
 My parents live near in the eagles nest of Poland, which is where a line of castle defence was built.
 With the castles so close to each other, we saw 4 in one day.

-some books used: Castle and Cathedral by David Macaulay, Cross Sections Castles
+some books used: Castle and Cathedral by David Macaulay, Cross Sections Castles,

 Auschwitz - we read some holocaust books that took place in Poland to help prepare us for that visit.
 The Auschwitz visit deserves a post on it's own.
 That visit turned out different than I thought.
 It is not recommende to take kids under 14, but I decided to do it anyway.
 We didn't do a tour and only stayed for an hour.
 It was a sombering experience that I think will stay with me and my kids for along time.